Low dimensional orders of finite representation type: Background

 \subsection{Ramification Data}

+The background for this material can be read in~\cite{Ch,CI,GrIn}.
 The theory of ramification for orders is most naturally presented in the context of normal orders.
 Let $A$ be a normal $R$-order.
-The {\em ramification} or {\em discriminant locus} of $A$ is \colin{the codimension one locus of} the closed subset $D \subset \spec R$ where $A$ is not Azumaya.
+The {\em ramification} or {\em discriminant locus} of $A$ is the codimension one locus of the closed subset $D \subset \spec R$ where $A$ is not Azumaya.
 Given any ramification curve $C$, that is, irreducible component of $D$ say corresponding to the prime $P \triangleleft R$, we can define the {\em ramification index of $A$ at $C$} to be

 The ramification indices of $A = k\llbracket x,y \rrbracket *_{\eta} G$ are the same as that of the morphism of commutative schemes $\spec k\llbracket x,y \rrbracket \lm \spec k\llbracket x,y \rrbracket^G$, and these in turn are the orders of the inertia groups of $G$ acting on $\spec k\llbracket x,y \rrbracket$.
 Indeed, from the theory of orders, we know that $e_C$ is the integer such that $(\text{rad}\, A_P)^{e_C} = PA_P$ where $P \triangleleft k\llbracket x,y \rrbracket^G$ is the prime corresponding to $C$.
 Let $Q\triangleleft k\llbracket x,y \rrbracket_P$ be semiprime such that $Q^e = Pk\llbracket x,y \rrbracket_P$.
 Now $k\llbracket x,y \rrbracket_P/Q *_{\eta} G$ is a separable algebra so $\text{rad}\, A_P = QA_P$ and we conclude $e=e_C$ as desired.